powercodeacademy/phrg-cobra-migrations/README.md

 end
 ```

 When running a migration file in Umbrella, all you need to do is run `bin/rake db:migrate` on root.
-When running a migration file in a component, first run `bin/rake db:migrate` from the component's root directory, and then in from the root directory of `nitro-web` (Umbrella).
-To generate a migration file in Nitro, you can still use `rails g migration <MigrationFileName>`, whether you are creating a file for a component or Umbrella.
-Just invoke the command from the correct directory.
+When running a migration file in a component, first run `bin/rake db:migrate` from the component's root directory, and then from the root directory of `nitro-web` (Umbrella).
+To generate a migration file in Nitro, you should still use `rails g migration <MigrationFileName>`, whether you are creating a migration for a component or for Umbrella.
+Just invoke this command from the correct directory.

 Nitro's data gets updated daily with new records and structure.
 So when it comes time for you to add a new migration, you should almost always start with reseting your local database.
 When reseting your local db, you start by pulling down a local data dump using the `bin/rake dev:load_recent` task from Umbrella.
 After this finishes, you reset the local database(s) for the component(s) you are working on using `bin/rake app:db:component:reset`.
 This must be run from the component's root directory.